PelmeenidHapukoorega/Solutions-Architect/AZ-104/Bicep/Bicep learning.md

 ## Bicep Language

 Bicep is ARM template language that is used to declaratively deploy Azure resources.
-Its designe for a specific scenario or domain which makes it a domain specific language.
+Its designed for a specific scenario or domain which makes it a domain specific language.

 Its not meant to be used as a standard programming language for writing apps.
 Its used only to create ARM templates.